Short lists with short programs in short time: The upper bounds

 \section{The upper bounds}

-In this section we prove Theorems~\ref{th1a} and~\ref{th2}.
-We will need the notion of a graph with on-line matching, introduced in \cite{mus-rom-she:j:muchnik}.
+In this section we prove Theorem~\ref{th1a}, Theorem~\ref{th:computeSetsShortest}(2) and Theorem~\ref{th2}.
+Essentially, the proofs consist in the construction of the corresponding graphs that have on-line matching with overhead $c(n)$.
+These are infinite graphs which are obtained as the union of finite bipartite graphs with $L = \zo^n$ and $R=\zo^{k+c(n)}$.
+For such graphs in which the length of the right nodes is fixed we do not need to refer to the length constraint in a matching request as in Definition~\ref{overhead}, and we can work with the following simpler definition.

-\begin{definition} Say that a bipartite graph has \emph{matching up to $K$ with at most $M$ rejections}, if for any set of left nodes of size at most $K$ we can drop at most $M$ its elements so that there is a matching in the graph for the set of remaining nodes.
+\begin{definition} A bipartite graph has \emph{matching up to $K$ with at most $M$ rejections}, if for any set of left nodes of size at most $K$ we can drop at most $M$ of its elements so that there is a matching in the graph for the set of remaining nodes.
 A graph has an \emph{on-line matching up to $K$ with at most $M$ rejections} if we can do this in on-line fashion.
-For $M=0$ we say that the graph has \emph{matching up to $K$}.
-A bipartite graph is called a \emph{$(K,K')$-expander}, if every set of $K$ left nodes has at least $K'$ distinct neighbors. \end{definition}
+For $M=0$ we say that the graph has \emph{matching up to $K$}. \end{definition} The connection between graphs with (on-line) matching up to $K$ (Definition~\ref{def2}) and graphs with (on-line) matching with overhead $c$ (Definition~\ref{overhead}) is the following.
+If a graph $G$ has (on-line) matching with overhead $c$ then removing from $G$ all left nodes of length different from $n$ and all right nodes of length more than $k+c(n)$ we obtain a graph with (on-line) matching up to $2^k$.
+On the other hand, assume that, for some $n$, for all $k<n$, we have a graph $G_{n,k}$ with $L=\zo^n$ and $R=\zo^{k+c(n)}$ which has (on-line) matching up to $2^k$.
+Then the union $G_n$ of $G_{n,k}$ over all $k<n$ has (on-line) matching with overhead $c$, provided all requests $(x,k)$ satisfy $k<|x|$.
+At the expense of increasing the degree and $c$ by 1, the graph $G_n$ can be easily modified to have (on-line) matching with overhead $c$ unconditionally: append 0 to all right nodes of $G_n$ and for every $x\in\zo^n$ add a new right node $x1$ connected to $x$ only.

-Graphs that have matching up to $K$ are closely related to $(K,K)$-expanders.
-Indeed, any graph having off-line matching up to $K$ is obviously a $(K',K')$-expander for all $K'\le K$.
-Conversely, by Hall's theorem~\cite{hall} any graph which is a $(K',K')$-expander for all $K'\le K$ has off-line matching up to $K$.
+Thus, we will need to construct finite graphs as in Definition~\ref{def2}.
+This will be done by constructing a certain type of expander graphs. \begin{definition} A bipartite graph is called a \emph{$(K,K')$-expander}, if every set of $K$ left nodes has at least $K'$ distinct neighbors. \end{definition} Graphs that have off-line matching up to $K$ are closely related to $(K,K)$-expanders.
+Indeed, any graph having matching up to $K$ is obviously a $(K',K')$-expander for all $K'\le K$.
+Conversely, by Hall's theorem~\cite{hall}, any graph which is a $(K',K')$-expander for all $K'\le K$ has matching up to $K$.